Tatsunoko vs. Capcom: Cross Generation of Heroes

 The game is the first Capcom-designed Vs. installment to be rendered fully in 3D.
 Tatsunoko vs. Capcom and its graphical characteristics were optimized for the Wii, which prevents the game from being ported to other consoles without completely re-building the game.
 Niitsuma explained that its Wii exclusivity was also due to a lack of Capcom fighting games for the console, and because the Wii's casual quality matches the Vs. series trait of accessibility.
 The producer suggested that porting a sequel would be easier, but that Capcom would gauge the reception of the Wii game before making such plans.
-Capcom USA's Corporate Officer/Senior Vice-President Christian Svensson revealed in early November 2012 that Capcom's rights with Tatsunoko have lapsed thus disallowing Capcom to sell Tatsunoko vs. Capcom physically or digitally.